What Is the Average Credit Score in the US?

 "If there's one thing I've learned from the data about the American consumer, it's that they are incredibly resilient," Bander says.
 "Credit scores may not improve in the next year or two, but I'm confident that future consumers will be even more creditworthy than today's consumers."

-What factors spark that confidence?
+What factors spark confidence exactly?
 "For one: My analysis shows that consumers in their 20s today show more responsibility than older generations did at the same age, in terms of credit delinquency and utilization," Bander says.
 "For another: Many millennials will be even more able to pay their bills and control their balances in the future than today.
-I've seen estimates that the beneficiaries of the upcoming so-called ‘great wealth transfer' may inherit $90 trillion within the next decade or so."
+I've seen estimates that the beneficiaries of the upcoming so-called 'great wealth transfer' may inherit $90 trillion within the next decade or so."

 Bander also dismisses the idea of credit scores being inflated versus in prior years.
 "There is a common misconception that a credit score of 720 corresponds to a particular probability of default that should not change over time," he says.
 "The important thing to know is that a person with a credit score of 720 today is more creditworthy than a person with a credit score of 680 today; just as a person with a credit score of 720 is more creditworthy than a person with a credit score of 680 was in 2010.
 The credit score-to-risk ratio depends on a number of factors related to the economy, the specific credit product and even the lender's own loan servicing practices."